Amazon Prime Day 2019: Find the best deals on smart home gadgets like the Amazon Echo

 Things to keep in mind:

-- We'll collect all of the best Prime Day smart home deals here, once the sale date becomes official.
+- We'll collect all of the best Prime Day smart home deals here as we learn of them.

 - We'll keep an eye on pricing and availability, and note when certain items sell out.